 - Wi-Fi can be slow at times

 Viking River Cruises offers cruises in Europe, Egypt, Southeast Asia and China.
 Those cruises last between 8 and 23 days and take you for a journey on some of the world’s most iconic rivers.
 You can, for example, explore sites and sights along the Danube, Elbe and Rhine, the Yangtse and Mekong, as well as the Nile and the expansive network of canals, lakes and rivers in western Russia.
-Check their website for a full overview of cruises on offer.

 It all started in Europe and that remains where the most popular Viking River cruises take place.
 Among the most popular destinations, you’ll find beautiful cities like Amsterdam, Basel and Budapest, and renowned regions such as Bavaria and Bohemia, Russia’s Golden Ring, the wine regions of France, and the music- and culture-soaked towns of Central Europe.